TritonDataCenter/sdc-cloudapi/docs/index.md

 # Versions

 The section describes API changes in CloudAPI versions.

+## 9.8.6
+- New endpoint, ConnectMachineVNC, which allows the use of a WebSocket to connect to the VNC console of a KVM.
+- Support for pre-signed URLs for authentication (needed to make WebSockets useable with browsers).

 ## 9.8.5
 - Added `encrypted` attribute to VM creation, used to place VMs into